J-Varela/Random-user-generator/readme.md

 Random User Generator:
-Small project using fetch API
-we're able to get some data and have a little dynamic background.
+This project was created to focus on how to use fetch API we're able to get some data and have a little dynamic background.